 For a more sustainable Valentine’s Day, buy your loved one a potted plant.
-Unlike cut flowers you can watch it grow.
+Like love, you can watch your gift grow.

 Most people send red roses.
-That the British Labour Party (along with the Brazilian, Bulgarian, Danish, Dutch, French, Irish, Norwegian and Spanish social democratic and labour parties) use the red rose as their symbol probably never enters the thoughts of Australians.
-Down-under, the red rose symbolises passionate love.
+That the British Labour Party (along with the Brazilian, Bulgarian, Danish, Dutch, French, Irish, Norwegian and Spanish social democratic and labour parties) use the red rose as their symbol rarely enters the thoughts of most Australians.
+Down-under, the red rose symbolises something more powerful: passionate love.

 As we head towards Valentine’s Day 2013, I thought I’d publish images of my set of rose cards, produced by Wills’ Cigarettes in 1912.

 Some of these old cultivars are still available from the Heritage Roses in Australia Society.
 Many, like ‘The Queen of Spain’, are probably extinct in Australia.